25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 140 km

-Highlights: This area sometimes receives snow creating a beautiful wintery forest scene.
+Highlights: This area sometimes receives snow.

 9. Kanangra-Boyd National Park